abhishek-shrm/real-estate-and-venue-analysis-delhi/README.md

 Higher the prices of houses higher are the chance that people with better economic conditions live in that area.
 People living in the area of Category V has the highest economic strength and people living in the area of Category I have lowest economic strength.

-## Conclusion
-The maps generated through this project are useful for the vast majority of people.
-Many countries and companies generate these kinds of maps, which help them in deeply analyzing the present conditions of the state.
-There are so many companies that are democratizing data like this, which gives insights for businesses.
-Geographical and Economic insights are a boon for everyone, whether it is a big company or an individual.